weaviate/weaviate/docs/en/use/ontology-schema.md

 Keywords cannot be chained, they have to match exactly one word.
 However, there is no limit on the amount of keywords per class or per class property.

+Note that stopwords automatically removed from camelCased and CamelCased names, see more in [the section about stopwords](#stopwords-in-class-and-property-names).

 ### Examples

 * For class names: